CORN: Co-Trained Full- And No-Reference Speech Quality Assessment: Conclusions and future work

 As expected, the \frameworkname\ NR model demonstrates superior performance compared to an independently trained NR model.
 This advantage arises from co-training, which provides access to the reference during training and ensures stable training with consistent gradients.
 However, more remarkable is that the \frameworkname\ FR model surpasses its independently trained counterpart despite having the same architecture and training data.
 This outcome suggests that incorporating the NR loss during training assists the FR model in preventing over-generalization from the observed training content, thus enhancing its content-invariance.
 By flowing information through a shared latent space bottleneck, the considered objectives learn to cooperate and promote better and more robust representations while discarding non-essential information (especially speech content information)~\cite{pascual2019learning}.

-To summarize the \emph{key contributions} of the paper: (1)~we propose a novel framework for speech quality assessment that produces \emph{both} FR and NR models, each capable of assessing sound quality independently of the other; (2)~we propose methods to train neural networks within this framework that are capable of predicting \SISDR, \SNR\ and \PESQ\ scores both with and without reference recordings; and (3)~we evaluate our framework through several objective evaluations and show that the FR and NR models trained via \frameworkname\ outperform identical networks trained independently.
+The \emph{key contributions} of this paper are: (1)~we propose a novel framework for speech quality assessment that produces \emph{both} FR and NR models, each capable of assessing sound quality independently of the other; (2)~we propose methods to train neural networks within this framework that are capable of predicting \SISDR~\cite{le2019sdr}, \SNR\cite{yuan2019signal} and \PESQ\cite{rix2001perceptual} scores both with and without reference recordings; and (3)~we evaluate our framework through several objective evaluations and show that the FR and NR models trained via \frameworkname\ outperform identical networks trained independently.